DoomConquer/consul/website/source/docs/platform/k8s/helm.html.md

   * <a name="v-synccatalog-tok8s" href="#v-synccatalog-tok8s">`toK8S`</a> (`boolean: true`) - If true, will sync Consul services to Kubernetes.
 This can be disabled to have a one-way sync.

   * <a name="v-synccatalog-k8sprefix" href="#v-synccatalog-k8sprefix">`k8sPrefix`</a> (`string: ""`) - A prefix to prepend to all services registered in Kubernetes from Consul.
 This defaults to `""` where no prefix is prepended; Consul services are synced with the same name to Kubernetes.
 (Consul -> Kubernetes sync only)

+  * <a name="v-synccatalog-addk8snamespacesuffix" href="#v-synccatalog-addk8snamespacesuffix">`addK8SNamespaceSuffix`</a> (`boolean: true`) - ** `addK8SNamespaceSuffix` appends Kubernetes namespace suffix to each service
+  name synced to Consul, separated by a dash.
+For example, for a service 'foo' in the default namespace, the sync process will create a Consul service named 'foo-default'.
+Set this flag to true to avoid registering services with the same name but in different namespaces as instances for the same Consul service.
+  Namespace suffix is not added if `annotationServiceName` is provided.

   * <a name="v-synccatalog-k8sallownamespaces" href="#v-synccatalog-k8sallownamespaces">`k8sAllowNamespaces`</a> (`[]string: ["*"]`) - list of k8s namespaces to sync the k8s services from.
 If a k8s namespace is not included in this list or is listed in `k8sDenyNamespaces`, services in that k8s namespace will not be synced even if they are explicitly annotated.
 Use `["*"]` to automatically allow all k8s namespaces.

          For example, `["namespace1", "namespace2"]` will only allow services in the k8s namespaces `namespace1` and `namespace2` to be synced and registered with Consul.
 All other k8s namespaces will be ignored.